microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 # How to setup the repo with Azure DevOps

 This template supports Azure Machine Learning (ML) as a platform for LLMOps, and Azure DevOps pipelines as a platform for Flow operationalization.
-LLMOps with Prompt Flow provides automation of:
+LLMOps with Prompt flow provides automation of:

-* Running Prompt flow after a Pull Request
-* Running multiple Prompt flow evaluation to ensure results are high quality
+* Experimentation by executing prompt flow 'flows'
+* Evaluation of prompts along with their variants
-* Registering of prompt flow models
+* Registration of prompt flow 'flows'
-* Deployment of prompt flow models
+* Deployment of prompt flow 'flows'
+* Generation of Docker Image
 * Deployment to Kubernetes, Azure Web Apps and Azure ML compute
 * A/B deployments
 * Role based access control (RBAC) permissions to deployment system managed id to key vault and Azure ML workspace
 * Endpoint testing
 * Report generation

-It is recommended to understand how [Prompt flow works](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/get-started-prompt-flow?view=azureml-api-2) before using this template.
+It is important to understand how [Prompt flow works](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/get-started-prompt-flow?view=azureml-api-2) before using this template.

 ## Prerequisites